-However, if you entered the United States unlawfully—that is without a valid visa or an approved visa waiver, and without inspection from the U.S. Customs and Border Patrol—you could still apply for a marriage green card.
+However, if you entered the United States unlawfully — that is without a valid visa or an approved visa waiver, and without inspection from U.S. Customs and Border Patrol — you can still apply for a marriage green card.
 But the process is more complicated.
 You have to apply from outside the United States.
 And you'll have to meet the legal entry requirement before applying.

-If you applied for DACA more than 180 days after your 18th birthday and have never travelled on Advance Parole, the process gets more complicated.
+If you applied for DACA more than 180 days after your 18th birthday and have never traveled on Advance Parole, the process gets more complicated.

 The I-601A Provisional Waiver